hafid34bba/AI-for-online-exams/README.md

 - screen recording <br>
 - webcam recording <br>

-# Person detecttion
+# Person detection
 ![](gifs/person.gif)
-# Book detecttion
+# Book detection
 ![](gifs/book.gif)
 # Cell phone detection
 ![](gifs/phone.gif)
-# Eyes recognition
+# Eyes tracking
 ![](gifs/eye.gif)
 # How that can help teachers ?
 Its will inform him about all what heppend during exams by sending him an email that contain :<br>